ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances.md

 ### Number of Bare Metal Servers

 The number of ESXi servers that you want add to the vSphere cluster.
-All the ESXi servers share the same configuration.
+All the ESXi servers have the same configuration.
-* If you selected the VMware NSX component, a minimum of 3 servers is required.
+* If you selected the VMware NSX component, a minimum of three servers is required.
-* If you selected the VMware vSAN component, a minimum of 4 servers is required.
+* If you selected the VMware vSAN component, a minimum of four servers is required.

 ## Storage settings